olamilekan-adeleke/ignite/README.md

 Ignite aims to provide a robust and flexible foundation for developing custom desktop UI applications with a focus on performance and modern design principles.

 ### UI Component Progress
+For detailed documentation on each UI component, please refer to the [UI Components Documentation](docs/UI_COMPONENTS.md).

 Here's a breakdown of the current UI component plans and current implementation status:

 #### Layout Components